HomeSpan/HomeSpan/docs/Reference.md

 ## *SpanService()*

-This is a **base class** from which all HomeSpan Services are derived, and should not be directly instantiated.
+This is a **base class** from which all HomeSpan Services are derived, and should **not** be directly instantiated.
 Rather, to create a new Service instantiate one of the HomeSpan Services defined in the [Service](ServiceList.md) namespace.
+No arguments are needed.

+* instantiated Services are added to the HomeSpan HAP Database and associated with the last Accessory instantiated
+* instantiating a Service without first instantiating an Accessory throws an error during initialization
+* example: `new Service::MotionSensor();`

+The following methods are supported:

+* `SpanService *setPrimary()`
+  * specifies that this is the primary Service for the Accessory.
+Returns a pointer to the Service itself so that the method can be chained during instantiation.
+Example: `new Service::Fan->setPrimary();`
+* `SpanService *setHidden()`
+  * specifies that this is hidden Service for the Accessory.
+Returns a pointer to the Service itself so that the method can be chained during instantiation.
+* `virtual boolean update()`
+  * HomeSpan calls this method upon receiving a request from a HomeKit Controller to update one or more Characteristics associated with the Service.
+Users should override this method with code that implements that requested updates and returns *true* of *false* if the update succeeds or fails
-* `SpanService()`
+* `virtual void loop()`
- * This is the base class for creating new HAP Services.
-It should
+  * HomeSpan calls this method every time `homeSpan.poll()` is executed.
+Users should override this method with code that monitors for state changes in Characteristics that require HomeKit Controllers to be notified.
+* `virtual void button(int pin, int pressType)`
+  * HomeSpan calls this method whenever a SpanButton() object associated with the Service is triggered.
+Users should override this method with code that implements any actions that should be taken in response to the SpanButton() trigger
+    * *pin* - the ESP32 pin associated with the SpanButton() object
+    * *pressType* - 0=single press, 1=double press, 2=long press